SN 2014J

-SN 2014J was a type-Ia supernova in Messier 82 (the 'Cigar Galaxy', M82) discovered in mid-January 2014.
-It was the closest type-Ia supernova discovered for 42 years, and none have been closer as of 2023.
+SN 2014J was a Type-Ia supernova in Messier 82 (the 'Cigar Galaxy', M82) discovered in mid-January 2014.
+It was the closest Type-Ia supernova discovered for 42 years, and no subsequent supernova has been closer as of 2023.
 The supernova was discovered by chance during an undergraduate teaching session at the University of London Observatory.
 It peaked on 31 January 2014, reaching an apparent magnitude of 10.5.
 SN 2014J was the subject of an intense observing campaign by professional astronomers and was bright enough to be seen by amateur astronomers.

 Discovery

 The supernova was discovered by astronomer Steve Fossey, of University College London and four of his undergraduate students: Ben Cooke, Guy Pollack, Matthew Wilde and Thomas Wright.
 Fossey was training the students on how to use a small 0.35 m telescope at University of London Observatory, located in Mill Hill, a suburb of north London.

 The discovery was serendipitous, because Fossey was not searching for supernovae, had not planned to look at M82, and only wanted to take advantage of a short gap in the London cloud cover.
 He later said that "The weather was closing in, with increasing cloud, so instead of the planned practical astronomy class, I gave the students an introductory demonstration of how to use the CCD camera on one of the observatory’s automated 0.35–metre telescopes."

 At 19:20 GMT on 21 January 2014, Fossey and his students noticed a bright new star in their images of the galaxy Messier 82, also known as the Cigar Galaxy.
 After comparing their image to archival ones of the same galaxy, they used observations with a second telescope to eliminate the possibility of an instrumental artefact.
 Their discovery was reported to the International Astronomical Union's Central Bureau for Astronomical Telegrams, who confirmed that they were the first to spot the supernova and assigned it the name SN 2014J as the tenth supernova discovered in 2014.
 Fossey and the four students were credited as joint discoverers.